Trump and Biden Spar for the Last Time in Nashville, TN

 The battle over healthcare resumed again in this debate.
 With each candidate possessing very different views on healthcare solutions for Americans, they both wanted to highlight the differences each administration would have when it comes to enacting policies in this area.

-Trump opened by emphasizing his administration’s accomplishment of rolling back the individual mandate of the Affordable Care Act (ACA), labelling it as “no good” and reaffirming his commitment to protecting Americans with preexisting conditions.
+Trump opened by emphasizing his administration’s accomplishment of rolling back the individual mandate of the Affordable Care Act (ACA), labeling it as “no good” and reaffirming his commitment to protecting Americans with preexisting conditions.
 Trump chose not to go into any further detail on what a healthcare plan would look like in his administration, despite multiple promises of one over the past four years of his term.
 He instead used the rest of his time to contrast himself with Biden on healthcare, claiming that Biden supports Medicare-for-All, a proposal championed by Biden’s primary challenger Senator Bernie Sanders (I-VT).

 Biden countered saying “I support private insurance” and said of the improvements he would propose to the ACA, “it’ll become Bidencare.
 Not one single person with private insurance would lose their insurance under my plan.”
 He also discussed his plans to build on the ACA and strengthen it with a public option for those who do not qualify for state Medicaid.